 If that sounds far-fetched, well, there’s plenty more where that came from.

 In a 2009 review paper entitled Learning Styles: Concepts and Evidence, researchers investigated the “meshing hypothesis,” which is the idea that students learn better when instruction is provided in a format that matches their learning style.
 Their conclusion is a hard pill to swallow.
-“The contrast between the enormous popularity of the learning-styles approach within education and the lack of credible evidence for its utility is, in our opinion, striking and disturbing,” researchers wrote.
+“The contrast between the enormous popularity of the learning-styles approach within education and the lack of credible evidence for its utility is, in our opinion, striking and disturbing,” the researchers wrote.
 “If classfication of students’ learning styles has practical utility, it remains to be demonstrated.”

 A 2006 study looking at multimedia instruction came to a similar conclusion.
 “There was not strong support for the hypothesis that verbal learners and visual learners should be given different kinds of multimedia instruction,” the authors concluded.